Data-Driven Healthcare ImprovementLearn more

 Patron conversion to OMOP

 The Patron primary care dataset has been mapped to the OMOP common data model.
 Test use cases are currently being used to validate the dataset.
-This work is funded via University of Melbourne Department of General Practice in close collaboration with the TDC.
+This work is funded via University of Melbourne Department of General Practice and Primary Care in close collaboration with the TDC.